goauthentik/authentik/website/docs/integrations/services/opnsense/index.md

 ![](./opnsense1.png)
 ### Step 6

-In OPNsense, go to _System/Settings/Administration_ and under _Authentication_ at the bottom of that page, add Authentik to the Server list
+In OPNsense, go to _System/Settings/Administration_ and under _Authentication_ at the bottom of that page, add `authentik` to the Server list

 ![](./opnsense2.png)